Serial and Lot Inventory with Multiple Units of Measure

 -

-The base unit does not have to be the smallest unit of measure.
+The base unit doesn't have to be the smallest unit of measure.

 -

-When selecting stock units, purchase units, and sale units on transactions, lot numbered items are able to use fractional quantities.
+When selecting stock units, purchase units, and sale units on transactions, lot numbered items can use fractional quantities.

 -